Getting Started with the Solid MCP Server

 https://mcp.production.soliddata.io/mcp

-3. A way to authenticate — browser sign-in (easiest, no token management) or a management key from your Solid admin (for automated/production use).
+A way to authenticate — browser sign-in (easiest, no credential management) for interactive MCP clients, or a management key from your Solid admin for automated and production use.

 Which Setup Is Right for You?